 What are the Different Types of Ham?

-- Wet curing uses salt, nitrates, sugar, and seasonings to preserve the ham.
-Curing is what flavors ham gives it that reddish-pink coloring.
+- Wet curing uses salt, nitrates, sugar, and seasonings to preserve it.
+Curing is what flavors the meat, gives it that reddish-pink coloring.

-- Dry-cured hams are rubbed with a mixture of salt, spices, and other ingredients producing a saltier ham.
+- Dry-cured hams are rubbed with a mixture of salt, spices, and other ingredients producing a saltier meat.
 Dry curing takes several months.
-This means the ham is usually drier and chewier – almost like a soft jerky.
-Probably not a good match with this coca-cola pineapple ham glaze!
+This means it is usually drier and chewier – almost like a soft jerky.
+Probably not a good match with this recipe!

-After curing, hams are smoked in a smokehouse, adding flavor and color to the meat.
+After curing, they are smoked in a smokehouse, adding flavor and color to the meat.
 Smoking also provides an added measure of preservation.

 Find out what type of ham you have by checking the label on your ham.
-You’ll want the best ham for this Crockpot Ham with Coke recipe!
+You’ll want the best for this crockpot ham with Coke recipe!

-The primary difference between city ham and country ham is how the meat is cured.
+The primary difference between city and country ham is how the meat is cured.
 City hams are wet-cured and smoked.
 Country hams are dry-cured and smoked.
-Dry curing produces a saltier ham.
+Dry curing produces a saltier.

 Shank End vs. Butt End

-The butt end is a leaner cut of ham.
+- The butt end is a leaner cut.
 However, its name is a little misleading.
 Butt end ham comes from the upper end of the leg.
-It’s easy to cut because it has one main bone through the ham.
+It’s easy to cut because it has one main bone through the meat.

 Boneless vs Bone-In Ham

-A bone-in ham gets more flavoring from the bone and tends to be a more moist ham.
+- A bone-in ham gets more flavoring from the bone and tends to be a more moist.
 Plus, the bone can be used in soups and beans as a flavoring.

-Boneless hams are processed with a uniform round, oval shape.
-These hams are slightly less flavorful but are easily sliced for serving.
+- Boneless are processed with a uniform round, oval shape.
+These are slightly less flavorful but are easily sliced for serving.

-For this Coca-Cola Ham in slow cooker recipe, you definitely want to use a wet cured ham – although the exact cut is up to you.
+- For this slow cooker recipe, you definitely want to use a wet cured – although the exact cut is up to you.

-You can also find bone-removed hams.
-These hams have the bone removed without the processing that boneless hams go through.
+- You can also find bone-removed hams.
+These have the bone removed without the processing that boneless go through.

 Fully cooked vs. Partially cooked